Practice: use of standardised tools for communication

 When a person is discharged after a stay in hospital, essential information is sent to the person’s GP, to allow the GP to continue the person’s care and management.
 The preparation and sharing of accurate, timely records of care and treatment are central aspects of good clinical practice.
 The content, structure and production (particularly the timeliness) of discharge documents are critical.

-- Evidence, examples and training resources to support the use of standardised tools for communication in practice
+- Resources to support the use of standardised tools for communication in practice